pszponder/template_node-ts/README.md

 ### Option 4: Using "Git Clone No History"

 I wrote an npm package which basically does the same as option 2.
 You can read more about `Git Clone No History` [here](https://www.npmjs.com/package/npm-git-clone-no-history)

+## Usage:

+This project is designed to work with TypeScript files.

+All of your source code should go into the `src` directory

+When you build or start the application using one of the appropriate commands (see the scripts section), the compiled code will be output to a `dist` folder.

 ## Scripts: